qbuat/taunet/README.md

 # Tau Energy Scale Calibration using Neural Networks

-The scripts in this repo are desgined to calibrate the tau energy scale (pt spectrum) at the ATLAS detector.
+The scripts in this repo are desgined to calibrate the tau energy scale (pt spectrum) at the ATLAS detector using Mixture Density Networks (MDN).

 ## Running the Code